 How Long Is Rehab?
 Drug and Alcohol Rehab Lengths

-When it comes to substance use treatment, the length of stay varies and will depend on the level of care needed.
+When it comes to substance use treatment, the length of stay varies and depends on the level of care needed.

 What you will learn: